Get the kit — A$297

 Free tool

-Our NDIS Notes Rewriter is a free AI-powered tool that helps support workers convert rough shift notes into NDIS-compliant progress notes.
+Our NDIS Notes Rewriter is a free tool that helps support workers convert rough shift notes into NDIS-compliant progress notes.
 It reduces documentation time by 15-30 minutes per shift and improves note quality — no subscription required.

 AI Tools for NDIS Providers